Victory Road (2024)

-The 2024 Victory Road was a professional wrestling event produced by Total Nonstop Action Wrestling.
+The 2024 Victory Road was a professional wrestling livestreaming event produced by Total Nonstop Action Wrestling.
 It took place on September 13, 2024, at the Boeing Center at Tech Port in San Antonio, Texas, and aired on TNA+.
 It is the 18th event under the Victory Road chronology.

 Nine matches were contested at the event, including two on the Countdown to Victory Road pre-show.
 In the main event, Nic Nemeth defeated Moose to retain the TNA World Championship.
 In other prominent matches, Jordynne Grace defeated NXT superstar Wendy Choo to retain the TNA Knockouts World Championship, The System (Brian Myers and Eddie Edwards) defeated ABC (Ace Austin and Chris Bey) to win the TNA World Tag Team Championship, and Joe Hendry defeated Josh Alexander.

 Production

 Background

 Victory Road was an annual professional wrestling event produced by Total Nonstop Action Wrestling between 2004 and 2012.
 In 2013, TNA discontinued most of its monthly pay-per-view events in favor of the new pre-recorded One Night Only events.
 Victory Road would be revived as a "One Night Only" event in 2014, a special edition of Impact's weekly television series in 2017, and has been a monthly special for TNA+ since the 2019 event.

 On June 14, 2024, at Against All Odds, it was announced that Victory Road would take place on September 13, at the Cleveland Masonic Temple in Cleveland, Ohio.
 However, on July 22, TNA announced that the event will be moved to the Boeing Center at Tech Port in San Antonio, Texas.